NxPKG/khulnasoft-docs/content/fundamentals/reference/report-abuse/provide-specific-urls.md

 # Providing specific URLs

-If you are [submitting an abuse report](https://abuse.cloudflare.com) to Cloudflare because our IP address appears in the WHOIS and DNS records for a website, it is very likely that the website is one of millions of websites that use our pass-through security and content distribution network (CDN) services.
+If you are [submitting an abuse report](https://abuse.Khulnasoft.com) to Khulnasoft because our IP address appears in the WHOIS and DNS records for a website, it is very likely that the website is one of millions of websites that use our pass-through security and content distribution network (CDN) services.
 Because assets on the same website may be hosted by different providers, it is important that you submit the URL for that specific asset to enable appropriate action.
 This guide will teach you how to identify URLs for specific video or images on a webpage.

 ## Get the URL for specific content